Top 5 4th Quarter Trades of Le - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Legacy Private Trust Co.’s top five trades of the quarter.
+According to GuruFocus data, these were Leicht Financial Planning & Wealth Management, Inc.’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 603,230-share investment in NAS:BSCM.
-Previously, the stock had a 1.21% weight in the equity portfolio.
-Shares traded for an average price of $21.21 during the quarter.
+The guru sold out of their 108,896-share investment in ARCA:TOTL.
+Previously, the stock had a 3.13% weight in the equity portfolio.
+Shares traded for an average price of $39.69 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Legacy Private Trust Co. reduced their investment in NAS:TLT by 109,263 shares.
-The trade had a 1.07% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $100.32.
+The guru sold out of their 94,447-share investment in ARCA:XLRE.
+Previously, the stock had a 2.43% weight in the equity portfolio.
+Shares traded for an average price of $36.55 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 105,845 shares in ARCA:EDV, giving the stock a 0.79% weight in the equity portfolio.
-Shares traded for an average price of $83.66 during the quarter.
+The guru established a new position worth 97,165 shares in ARCA:XLF, giving the stock a 2.23% weight in the equity portfolio.
+Shares traded for an average price of $33.64 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Legacy Private Trust Co. reduced their investment in ARCA:IVV by 22,814 shares.
-The trade had a 0.78% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $384.6.
+Leicht Financial Planning & Wealth Management, Inc. reduced their investment in ARCA:XLK by 26,021 shares.
+The trade had a 2.21% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $126.69.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 19.97 and a price-book ratio of 3.79.
+In terms of valuation, Technology Select Sector SPDR ETF has a price-earnings ratio of 24.14 and a price-book ratio of 7.11.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.